The vast majority of people who have been infected with COVID-19 have been over the age of 18. Coronavirus can affect babies and children of all ages.

 As the nation’s leading respiratory hospital, National Jewish Health has created unique testing and specialty care clinics to help keep children healthy during the COVID-19 outbreak.
 We developed our own test to diagnose children with the SARS-CoV2 virus and special clinics to treat children with the COVID-19 disease.

 National Jewish Health offers a swab (molecular) test to detect the presence of the SARS-CoV2 virus and two antibody tests that check for an immune response to viral infection.
-Children under age 10 require a physician’s referral for COVID-19 testing.
-Learn more about testing for coronavirus.
+The COVID-19 Swab (molecular/PCR) Test is available for ages two and up and the IgG Antibody (Serology) test is available for ages 10 and up through our drive-through testing area.

 Pediatric Acute Respiratory Clinic (PARC) provides same day or next day appointments for children with suspected COVID-19 who have moderate respiratory symptoms.
 Symptoms of moderate disease in children include fever, shortness of breath and/or cough.
 Treating these symptoms of COVID-19 in children is not easily done at home, but does not usually require emergency medical care.